Common-law marriage in the United States: Colorado

 Colorado's Supreme Court revised the elements for common law marriage in three related rulings on January 11, 2021, in light of Obergefell v.
 Hodges, 576 U.S. 644, 674–75 (2015), and also in light of changing social practices, in the cases of In re Marriage of Hogsett & Neale, 2021 CO 1 (January 11, 2021), In re Estate of Yudkin, 2021 CO 2 (January 11, 2021), and In re Marriage of LaFleur & Pyfer, 2021 CO 3 (January 11, 2021).
 The Colorado Bar Association summarizes the holding of the cases in a summary of the lead case, Hodges, which states:

-The Supreme Court revisited the test for proving a common law marriage that the Court articulated over three decades ago in People v.
-Lucero, 747 P.2d 660 (Colo.
-1987).
-Because many of the indicia of marriage identified in Lucero have become less reliable, particularly in light of the recognition of same-sex marriage and other social and legal changes, the Court refined the test and held that a common law marriage may be established by the mutual consent or agreement of the couple to enter the legal and social institution of marriage, followed by conduct manifesting that mutual agreement.
+The Supreme Court revisited the test for proving a common law marriage ... the Court refined the test and held that a common law marriage may be established by the mutual consent or agreement of the couple to enter the legal and social institution of marriage, followed by conduct manifesting that mutual agreement.
 The core inquiry is whether the parties intended to enter a marital relationship, that is, to share a life together as spouses in a committed, intimate relationship of mutual support and obligation.

-Colorado, by statute, no longer recognizes common law marriages entered by minors in Colorado, and also does not recognize foreign common law marriages entered into by minors, even if that marriage would have been valid where entered into under local law.
-See Section 14-2-109.5, Colorado Revised Statutes.
-The constitutionality of this limitation as applied to foreign marriages has not been tested in litigation.